syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/crop.md

 ## Crop

-You can crop the desired portion of an image with cropping tool.
+You can crop the desired portion of an image using the cropping tool.

 ## Image cropping ratio

 You can crop the image with various aspect ratios.
-The list of available built-in toolbar cropping ratios are "`Free`, `Original`, `Square`, `3:1`, `1:3`, `3:2`, `2:3`, `4:3`, `3:4`, `5:4`, `4:5`, `16:9`, `9:16` "
+The following cropping ratios are available in built-in toolbar: "`Free`, `Original`, `Square`, `3:1`, `1:3`, `3:2`, `2:3`, `4:3`, `3:4`, `5:4`, `4:5`, `16:9`, `9:16`".

 Cropping operation can be done in the following two ways:

-* Enable Cropping and Selecting the crop region visually
+* Enabling cropping and selecting the crop region visually.
-* Manually enter the cropping area
+* Entering the cropping area manually.

 ### Handling the cropping tool

-The `ToggleCropping` method in the SfImageEditor control allows user to enable or disable the cropping region placed over the image to visually choose the area for cropping.
+The `ToggleCropping` method in the image editor control allows users to enable or disable the cropping region placed over the image to visually choose the area for cropping.

-*	To crop the image to any desired size.
+* The following code shows cropping the image to any desired size.

 {% highlight C# %}

-//  for free hand cropping
+// For free hand cropping.

 editor.ToggleCropping();

 {% endhighlight %}

-* To crop an image based on original width and height of the image.
+* The following code shows cropping an image based on its original width and height.

 {% highlight C# %}

-// for cropping the image with original width and height of the image.
+// For cropping a image with its original width and height.

 editor.ToggleCropping(float.NaN,float.NaN);

 {% endhighlight %}

-* To crop an image based on specific ratio.
+* The following code shows cropping an image based on specific ratio.

 {% highlight C# %}

-// for cropping the image with ratio x value as 9 and y value as 17
+// For cropping the image with ratio, x value as 9, and y value as 17.

 editor.ToggleCropping(9,17);

 {% endhighlight %}

-After the cropping area has been selected, the `Crop` method is called which in turn crops the selected region and displays the cropped image on the ImageEditor.
+After the cropping area has been selected, the `Crop` method is called, which in turn crops the selected region and displays the cropped image on the image editor.

 {% highlight C# %}